IvayloFilipov/SoftUni/README.md

 # SoftUni
-Contains homework and exam tasks from the curriculum of Software University.
+Contains homework and exam tasks from the curriculum of the Software University.